Vertical Federated Learning: A Structured Literature Review: Research Results

 \subsubsection{Communication}

-\begin{itemize} \item {\textbf{Communication Efficiency: } When following the conventional VFL approach, each of the passive/host clients share their updated gradients or intermediate results with the active/guest client during every training iteration.
+Efficient communication and asynchronous updates are critical in VFL to achieve efficient and scalable distributed machine learning.
+As VFL involves multiple parties collaborating to train a model while keeping their data private, effective communication protocols are necessary to ensure that parties can exchange information and update model parameters accurately and efficiently.
+Asynchronous updates enable parties to update model parameters independently, reducing the waiting time for other parties to complete their updates.
+This approach can improve the efficiency of the training process and allow parties to work independently, making VFL more scalable.
+This section discusses some of the existing approaches found in the studies to deal with communication efficiency and asynchronism in VFL settings. \paragraph{Communication Efficiency} When following the conventional VFL approach, each of the passive/host clients share their updated gradients or intermediate results with the active/guest client during every training iteration.
 The total communication for each client can significantly increase over the course of hundreds or thousands of training iterations for very large data sets.
 As a result, the learning process might become inefficient due to communication cost and bandwidth constraints.
-Some existing research \cite{liu2022fedbcd,yang2019quasi, xu2021fedv, xie2022improving, fu2022towards} deals with the communication overhead problem in VFL by reducing the number of local model updates during training.
-A Federated Stochastic Block Coordinate Descent (FedBCD) algorithm was proposed in \cite{liu2022fedbcd} for vertically partitioned data,wherein each party performs multiple local updates before each communication in order to reduce the number of client communication rounds significantly.
-Furthermore, Quasi-Newton method based vertical federated learning systems \cite{yang2019quasi, wenjie2021vertical} proposed where descent steps scaled by approximate Hessian information are performed leading to faster convergence than Stochastic Gradient Descent (SGD)-based methods This allowed significant reduction in the number of communication rounds.
-Zhang et al. \cite{zhang2022adaptive} proposed an algorithm to minimize the training time of VFL by adaptive selection of the number of local training updates for each party. \\
+Some existing researches \citep{liu2022fedbcd,yang2019quasi, xu2021fedv, xie2022improving, fu2022towards} deals with the communication overhead problem in VFL by reducing the number of local model updates during training.
+A Federated Stochastic Block Coordinate Descent (FedBCD) algorithm was proposed by \cite{liu2022fedbcd} for vertically partitioned data, wherein each party performs multiple local updates before each communication in order to reduce the number of client communication rounds significantly.
+Furthermore, Quasi-Newton method based vertical federated learning systems \citep{yang2019quasi, wenjie2021vertical} proposed where descent steps scaled by approximate Hessian information are performed leading to faster convergence than Stochastic Gradient Descent (SGD)-based methods This allowed significant reduction in the number of communication rounds. \cite{zhang2022adaptive} proposed an algorithm to minimize the training time of VFL by adaptive selection of the number of local training updates for each party.\\